Modern Romanticism 101 – A Guide

 No. While we look to promote less explicit/vulgar content, we’re not a religious-themed site inclusive to only one religion or perspective.
 We want to promote good stories with Old-Fashioned Chivalrous Romance and/or Romanticism for every audience and for people of numerous backgrounds, religions, and cultures.
 We aim to have diversity.

 However, that doesn’t mean we don’t include stories with religious themes.
-As long as the story includes old-fashioned romance and/or Romanticism within our genres of interest, we’re open to covering it.
+As long as the story includes old-fashioned romance and/or Romanticism, we’re open to covering it.
 Stories can come from all faiths and/or the lack thereof.
 Basically, we’re on the lookout for good stories.

 In all, we believe good storytelling unites people rather than separates them.
 It’s through stories we can learn to understand each other and embrace our differences.
-And we think that that positive outlook is part of what being a Modern Romantic is all about.
+And we think that that positive outlook is part of what Romantic Living is all about.

 For more about what we cover on our site, see our ABOUT and our OLD-FASHIONED CHIVALROUS ROMANCE GUIDE 101 for answers to more questions!
 If you have any other questions about Modern Romanticism, please don’t hesitate to send us a message!Want to help us spread the popularity of Romance in Entertainment?
 Share this page with your friends!